 My child needs medication(s) at school, what do I need to do?

-- Submit a completed Medication Authorization Order Form, signed by the LHP, parent/guardian, and student (if applicable) to the school health room prior to any medication being administered.
+- Submit a completed Medication Authorization Order Form or a written Order signed by the LHCP, parent/guardian, and student (if applicable).

 To access forms needed for medication administration at school follow the link to Medication Forms.